 The notes are very important as we can’t remember the compete syllabus in the examination.
 The notes should include important topics, Chemical reactions, Chemical formulae and previous year questions.

 5. Improve your speed:

 Remember all important formulae in Physical Chemistry which will help you to solve numerical problems in less time in JEE Main Examination 2018.
 Students should practice more and more numerical questions to increase their speed.

 For many students, Chemistry is the easiest part of the JEE Examination.
 Therefore, they did not give enough time to Chemistry subject.
 As a result, they score less marks in JEE Main Examination.
 They think that they can learn the complete subject within a month which is not possible.

 7. Attempt Chemistry Section First:

-You can pick the Chemistry section to solve the first in the JEE exam.
+You can pick the Chemistry section first in JEE Examination 2018.
 In this section as well as on the entire paper, if you find the question difficult to solve move on to the next question and come back to it later.
 If you continue to struggle with it you may lose time for other questions.